anton-k/mig/docs/src/00-foreword.md

 # Mig by example

-Mig is a lightweight and easy to use library to build servers in Haskell.
+Mig is a lightweight and easy to use library to build HTTP servers and clients in Haskell.
-It is sort of servant for Simple/Boring Haskell.
+It is kind of servant for Simple/Boring Haskell.
 This book is an example driven guide to the library.
+The name `mig` (pronounced as meeg) is a russian word for "instant moment".

-The main features are:
+The main features of the mig library are:

 * lightweight library
 * easy to use.
 It has simple design on purpose
 * expressive DSL to compose servers
 * type-safe route handlers and conversions
 * handlers are encoded with generic Haskell functions
 * built on top of WAI and warp server libraries.
 * provides Swagger to your server with one-line of code
 * relies on standard classes to compose servers.
 The server is a monoid
+* we can build HTTP-clients from the server definition

 Example of hello world server: